Resources > Solar financing basics

 Annual escalator(s): Given the length of these contracts, factors like inflation and the market price of electricity will definitely increase over time.
 It is safe to assume that the company will include an escalator which increases the lease rate or rate per kWh by select amounts annually.
 This is usually expressed as a yearly percentage increase and it is important to understand how that will change your monthly bill over time.

-Maintenance: Solar systems are fairly robust and low maintenance over their lifetime (25-30 years).
+Maintenance: Solar systems are fairly robust and low-maintenance over their lifetime (25-30 years).
 In the event that something goes wrong or the panels break down, it is important to know who is responsible for maintenance or repair work and whether or not there is a cost to the customer.

 In a PPA or Lease, it is important to know who will be responsible for regularly monitoring the system’s performance to ensure it is performing within the metrics and standards stipulated on the contract.